e2d2/dcs-scripts/cular-preingest/PREINGEST_TEMPLATE_RMC.md

     a.
 Intellectual description: the EAD collection level metadata describes the content, as does the RMC collection finding aid.
 Refer to RMC with this citation for more information: $CITATION.
 Division of Rare and Manuscript Collections, Cornell University Library.
     b.
 Technical description: The collection consists of files in these versions
         * $TECH_SPEC_STRING_LIST
+        * Files with EXIFTOOL output in XML format that describes technical attributes of the assets in greater detail.
 2. Designated Community:
     a.
 Subject tracings are included in the EAD collection level metadata and the RMC finding aid.
 3. Rights statement prepared by Copyright Services: